-Together we make a difference COUNCI "By 2031 Wyre will be recognised as an aspirational place with a clear focus on delivering sustainable growth - balancing environmental, social and economic considerations.
+"By 2031 Wyre will be recognised as an aspirational place with a clear focus on delivering sustainable growth - balancing environmental, social and economic considerations.
 It will be an attractive and successful place focused on creating opportunities for people to live, work, visit and do business.
-Development will have achieved high quality urban and rural environments , whilst respecting the diverse distinctiveness of local character across the Borough."
-8.3 This vision will inform the starting point for further investigations and research into the current economic position in Wyre, including a focus on our high streets and how we can use council assets and further investment using the Property Investment Fund to promote regeneration.
-8.4 Wyre has a strong track record of attracting external investment through successful funding bids and benefactor donations.
-Recently this has included substantial investment in new fish and food processing units in Fleetwood and successful bids for Heritage Action Zone funding from Historic England as well as significant Environment Agency investment in sea defences and beach management schemes.
-8.5 During 2022/23 further work will continue, initially by Corporate Management Team, to explore the scope of a longer term vision for the borough and how the Council can help to shape and support this through capital investment.
+Development will have achieved high quality urban and rural environments, whilst respecting the diverse distinctiveness of local character across the Borough."

+- This vision will inform the starting point for further investigations and research into the current economic position in Wyre, including a focus on our high streets and how we can use council assets and further investment using the Property Investment Fund to promote regeneration. - Wyre has a strong track record of attracting external investment through successful funding bids and benefactor donations.
+Recently this has included substantial investment in new fish and food processing units in Fleetwood and successful bids for Heritage Action Zone funding from Historic England as well as significant Environment Agency investment in sea defences and beach management schemes. - 8.5 During 2023/24 further work will continue, initially by Corporate Management Team, to explore the scope of a longer term vision for the borough and how the Council can help to shape and support this through capital investment.
 The Council has declared a Climate Emergency and the Business Plan focus has shifted to focus on achieving net zero carbon by 2050 with a target reduction of 78% by 2035.
-A funding bid for decarbonisation work at Fleetwood Market has just been successful and approval of a scheme is expected to follow in due course.
-9.0 USEFUL LINKS 9.1 The following documents can all be found on the Wyre Council website: www.wyre.gov.uk.
-9.2 Asset Management Strategy and Action Plan Business Plan Treasury Management Policy Statement and Practices and Treasury Management and Annual Investment Strategy and Minimum Revenue Provision Policy Statement Medium Term Financial Plan Revenue Estimates and Capital Programme Local Plan 10.0 APPENDICES 10.0 10.1 The following appendices are included for information: • Appendix 1 - Commercialisation Strategy • Appendix 2a and 2b - Capital Strategy - Long Term Forecast
+A funding bid for decarbonisation work at Fleetwood Market has been successful and works have commenced on the project.